The Rubin Observatory Legacy Survey of Space and Time (LSST)

-More information on LSST can be found on the LSST website, in the following LSST overview papers and the LSST and the LSST DESC Science Requirements Documents:
+More information on the Vera C. Rubin Observatory and LSST can be found on their website, in the following LSST overview papers and the LSST and the LSST DESC Science Requirements Documents:

 - Abell, P and the LSST Science Collaborations, 2009, LSST Science Book. arXiv 0912.0201.

 - Ivezic, Z., & the LSST Science Collaboration, 2011, Large Synoptic Survey Telescope (LSST) Science Requirements Document.